 We’ve identified which cloud technologies have the biggest impact on four business priorities

-Most organizations see cloud as a “force multiplier,” driving amplified value,1 according to our recent Deloitte US Future of Cloud Survey.
+Most organisations see cloud as a “force multiplier,” driving amplified value,1 according to our recent Deloitte US Future of Cloud Survey.
 But not all cloud services are created equal.
 If cloud decision-makers could better understand which cloud services drive the greatest value against specific priorities, could they make better value-based decisions when developing their cloud strategies?

 2. To advance sustainability and environmental strategies, think about next-generation cloud technology services.

-Respondents adopting cloud-enabled technologies such as artificial intelligence and machine learning (AI/ML), blockchain, augmented reality (AR) or virtual reality (VR), and quantum achieve significantly higher positive outcomes around sustainability and environmental issues.
+Respondents adopting cloud-enabled technologies such as artificial intelligence and machine learning (AI/ML), blockchain, augmented reality (AR) or virtual reality (VR) and quantum achieve significantly higher positive outcomes around sustainability and environmental issues.
 This high correlation could be from the fact that next-generation tech adopters tend to be futuristic and forward-looking and are thus more mindful of climate challenges and more willing to address them.

-3. To better achieve innovation goals such as developing new ideas and building new product revenue streams, consider AI/ML, experiential tech (e.g., AR and VR), and quantum cloud services.
+3. To better achieve innovation goals such as developing new ideas and building new product revenue streams, consider AI/ML, experiential tech (e.g., AR and VR) and quantum cloud services.

 4. To advance an “all of the above” strategy, blockchain investments check (almost) all the boxes.

 Investments in blockchain-enabled cloud services have the potential to contribute tremendous value across the spectrum.
-Organizations adopting blockchain can achieve significantly higher positive outcomes for almost every strategic priority versus organizations not using blockchain services.
+Organisations adopting blockchain can achieve significantly higher positive outcomes for almost every strategic priority versus organisations not using blockchain services.
 “Efficiency and agility” was the only measure in our study to which blockchain didn’t contribute greater value.
 This could be because the technology needs improvement in this area or that core cloud services are so ubiquitous with driving efficiency and agility that the bar has been set high for blockchain to compete.

 Deloitte Cloud Services enable enterprise transformation through innovative applications of cloud.
-We combine business acumen, integrated business and technology services, and a people-first approach to support businesses throughout their journey to the cloud—and beyond.
-Our spectrum of capabilities includes Application Modernization & Migration, Cloud Analytics & AI, Cloud Business Transformation, Cloud Infrastructure & Engineering, Cloud Native Development, Cloud Native Development and many such services.
+We combine business acumen, integrated business and technology services and a people-first approach to support businesses throughout their journey to the cloud—and beyond.
+Our spectrum of capabilities includes Application Modernisation & Migration, Cloud Analytics & AI, Cloud Business Transformation, Cloud Infrastructure & Engineering, Cloud Native Development, Cloud Native Development and many such services.
 We provide end-to-end cloud solutions for businesses by advising, implementing, operating and innovating their cloud transformation initiatives.